markwsutton/SQL-ERD-EmployeeDB/README.md

-## Employee data analysis using SQL
+## Employee Data Analysis using SQL

-Utilized pg admin/postrgres sql to analyze the database employeesSQL_DB<br/>
+Utilized pgAdmin and PostrgreSQL to analyze the database employeesSQL_DB<br/>
 All files are located in the directory EmployeeSQL<br/>
 <br/>
 Files:<br/>